How to use (3 steps)

 Should I enter mass or moles?

-Typical problems give masses, which you convert to moles using molar mass.
-This tool accepts either mass or moles, but a molar mass is required whenever a mass-to-mole conversion is needed.
+Most problems start with masses, then convert to moles using molar mass.
+This tool accepts mass or moles.
+Enter molar mass whenever you provide mass values.

 Comments